jalombar/starsmasher/documentation/installation.md

 Or you could just type this command in Ubuntu:

 ```
 sudo apt install nvidia-cuda-toolkit

 ```
-This last command is reccomended to install nvcc because we already done a Makefile (MakefileGPUubuntu) that has the path already written for this installation (as you will see later).
+This last command is reccomended to install nvcc because we have already done a Makefile (MakefileGPUubuntu and MakefileUbuntuCudaToolkit) that contain the path already written for this installation (as you will see later).

 But keep attention.
 If you have, for example, the latest NVIDIA graphic card, there is the possibility that NVIDIA developers didn’t updated "nvidia-cuda-toolkit" to the latest version for your graphic card.
 There is the possibility, then, that you could get in trouble during installation.
-My personal suggestion is, if you won't be able to run the GPU version of StarSmasher following the installation via the last command, to install it with the NVIDIA official guide. to get an NVIDIA graphic card that has a high gravitation’s compute performance.
+My personal suggestion is, if you won't be able to run the GPU version of StarSmasher following the installation via the last command, to install it with the NVIDIA official guide.

+We also reccomend you to get an NVIDIA graphic card that has a high gravitation’s compute performance.
 A very new graphic card doesn’t mean that is less powerful to calculate gravity respect to the old one.
 You can check it there:

 https://gpu.userbenchmark.com/Compare/Nvidia-Titan-RTX-vs-Nvidia-RTX-2080-Ti/m664199vs4027